quicklywilliam/nonteslasuperchargers/README.md

 1. Convert coordinates to a geohash-6 string
 2. Check if it exists in the `nacs` or `ccs` array
-3. Also check the 8 adjacent geohashes to handle cell boundary edge cases

 ### Example (JavaScript)